csamcharles/EarthObservationPlatformBeta/README.md

  - Evaluation of Design
  - Future work

- This project was made for SENG 371: Software Evolution for Yvonne Coady
+ This project was made for SENG 371: Software Evolution, taught by Yvonne Coady